-The National Dental Nurse Training Programme of Ireland is a joint initiative between the Dublin Dental University Hospital and Cork University Dental School & Hospital and starts in September each year.
+The National Dental Nurse Training Programme of Ireland is a joint initiative between the Dublin Dental University Hospital and Cork University Dental School & Hospital.

 For information about the course, please visit the School of Dental Science website.

-Have completed a Leaving Certificate with a minimum of a Grade D3 at Ordinary Level in five subjects.
+Have completed a Leaving Certificate with a minimum of a grade O6 at ordinary Level (or a minimum of a grade O6 or H6) in five subjects.

 Be over the age of 23 years.
 Such students may be interviewed at the discretion of the Dental Schools.
 Students with other qualifications (e.g. qualifications from outside Ireland) will be considered on an individual basis and may be interviewed.

 - Proof of Hepatitis B immunity.
 Candidates should ask their GP to carry out the following test: anti-HBs.
 The result should be greater than 100 mIU/mL.
-(If the result is less than 100 mIU/mL, please contact Pascaline Fresneau at firstname.lastname@example.org for further information).
+(If the result is less than 100 mIU/mL, please contact DentalNurseTutor@dental.tcd.ie for further information).

 For further information about these requirements for healthcare providers, candidates should consult the following: